A geometric approach in non-parametric Changepoint detection in circular data: Changepoint detection

 Hence, we can compute the upper-$\alpha$ value, $l_{\alpha},$ from the above limiting distribution of the test statistic (Equation-\ref{bbridge}).
 When the common mean direction ($\mu$) of the data is unknown, it can be estimated by the circular mean ($\hat{\mu}$) of the entire sample, and the $a_{i}'s$ in Equation-\ref{cusum process} can be replaced by

 to define $\widehat{T}(k)$ which will provide a test statistic similar to $\Lambda_n$, namely,

-From Figure-\ref{fig: density_sb_null}(A), it can be seen that the large sample distribution of the test statistic $\Lambda_n$ under the null hypothesis, $H_{0c}$, is close to the distribution of $B_\infty.$ Also note that when the common mean direction is unknown, the large sample distribution (see, Figure-\ref{fig: density_sb_null}(B)) of the test statistic $\widehat{\Lambda}_n$ is well approximated by that of the $B_\infty.$ under $H_{0c}$.
+From Figure-\ref{fig: density_sb_null}, it can be seen that the large sample distribution of the test statistic $\Lambda_n$ under the null hypothesis, $H_{0c}$, is close to the distribution of $B_\infty.$ Also note that when the common mean direction is unknown, the large sample distribution (see supplementary, Figure-S\ref{fig: density_sb_null_mean_unknown} of the test statistic $\widehat{\Lambda}_n$ is well approximated by that of the $B_\infty.$ under $H_{0c}$.
 Hence, the cut-off value obtained from the distribution $B_\infty$ can be used to conduct an upper-tail test.
 Thus, for the SAAC test we

 at level $\alpha.$